MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 1. **Resource Type** = Facility
 2. **Start/end location** = Organizational Unit Address
-   1. Since a facility represents a physical space at a physical construct, the field start location and end location must be set to Organizational Unit Address.
+   1. Since a facility represents a physical space at a physical construct, the fields start location and end location must be set to Organizational Unit Address.
    2. The parent Organizational Unit **must have a latitude and longitude** that represents the location of the facility.
-   3. Schedule assistant can consider the Facility’s location when displaying available results.
+This allows the schedule assistant to consider the Facility’s location when displaying available results.
 3. **Display on Schedule Board** = Yes
 4. **Enable for Availability Search** = Yes
 5. (Optional) Enter Working Hours
-6. (Optional) Add related characteristics, territory, resource roles etc to distinguish facility resources from other resources and facilities.
+6. (Optional) Add related characteristics, territory, resource roles etc to distinguish facility resources from other facilities and resources.
 As an example, if a doctor's office had X-ray equipment, "X-Ray" could be added as a characteristic to the facility resource.
-This can influence which facility resources are filtered and displayed on the Schedule Board or which facility resources are returned during a Schedule Assistant search.
+This can influence which facility resources are filtered and displayed on the Schedule Board or which facility resources are returned during a schedule assistant search.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of creating a new facility type resource](./media/scheduling-facility-create.png)

-### 2. create a requirement for a facility
+### 2. Create a requirement for a facility

 Next create a requirement that calls for a facility resource.

+Navigate to **Universal Resource Scheduling > Requirement Groups > +New**

+  1. Enter a **Name**
-  1. Enter **from** and **to** date
+  2. Enter **from** and **to** date
-  2. **Duration**
+  3. **Duration**

 > [!div class="mx-imgBorder"]
 > ![Screenshot of requirement group with one requirement for a facility](./media/scheduling-facility-create-requirement.png)

   3. **Resource Type** = Facility
-     1. This allows you to decide which type of Resources should be searched when searching for availability using the Schedule Assistant on a Requirement
+     1. This filters schedule assistant results by only showing resources with the chosen types (User, Account, Contact, Equipment, Pool, Crew, **Facility**).
      2. This means the requirement requires a facility resource to be fulfilled and ensures the schedule assistant search results return facility type resources (as opposed to personnel or equipment).
      3. This maps to the resource type field on the resource entity
      4. If this field is left empty, all Resources are searched